 This lack of direct evidence is reflected in the opinions of the European Food and Safety Administration10, who found insufficient evidence that changes in SCFA could be considered beneficial effects for a number of fermentable fibers, including polydextrose.
 Furthermore, they concluded that the mechanism of the bulking effect for polydextrose could not be attributed to alterations in bacterial mass or SCFA production11.

 Figure 2.
 The concentration of short chain fatty acids in in vitro, animal, and human models varies.
+Comparisons to other oligosaccharides or xylitol refer to the in vitro studies.
 There is not clear agreement on whether SCFA in the colon should increase or decrease in response to fermentation of polydextrose.
 Superscripts indicate reference number.
 PDX, polydextrose.

 A snapshot in time